Paris Musee Hebert Museum at Hotel de Montmorency

 Now one of the works by Ernest Hebert, who actually studied at the Academy du France in Rome, was originally placed within the salon of the Palais du Louvre Museum, but this was transferred to the Musee d’Orsay when this museum in Paris opened in 1986.

-But, getting back to the Musee Hebert, the actual house itself, called the Hotel de Montmorency, which was constructed in 1743 and where Ernest Hebert once lived, eventually became state property in the 1970s and some years later, the museum officially opened in 1984, yet since 2004 it has been officially linked with the Musee d’Orsay, but has since closed.
+But, getting back to the Paris Musee Hebert museum, the actual house itself, called the Hotel de Montmorency, which was constructed in 1743 and where Ernest Hebert once lived, eventually became state property in the 1970s and some years later, the museum officially opened in 1984, yet since 2004 it has been officially linked with the Musee d’Orsay.

 The main themes of his art works were peasant scenes, although he also used to do portrait paintings and much more, yet when you were able to step into the Musee Hebert, it was like taking a step back in time.

-In fact, you could not just get to see collections by Ernest Hebert like his drawings and paintings, but there was furniture, decorative items, souvenirs plus much more on display, which were presented in a way as though he would still live there, although there is still a museum dedicated to Hebert, but near Grenoble in France at another house where he resided.
+In fact, you could not just get to see collections by Ernest Hebert like his drawings and paintings, but there was furniture, decorative items, souvenirs plus much more on display, which were presented in a way as though he would still live there.

-You will find the historical building that housed the Musee Hebert located within the 6th Arrondissement of Paris, and all the way around within walking distance are several different Metro stations.
+Now, you will find the historical building that houses the Paris Musee Hebert located within the 6th Arrondissement of Paris, and all the way around within walking distance are several different Metro stations.

 You have the Vaneau stop serving line 10, the Sevres - Babylone stop serving lines 10 and 12, the Duroc stop serving lines 10 and 13, the Falguire and Rennes stops both serving line 12 and the Saint-Placide stop serving line 4.